marxin/texi2rst-generated/sphinx/gccint/predicates.rst

 .. index:: pop_operand

-Functionpop_operandThis predicate allows a memory reference suitable for popping a value off the stack.
+Function pop_operandThis predicate allows a memory reference suitable for popping a value off the stack.
 Again, this will be a ``MEM`` referring to ``stack_pointer_rtx``, with a side effect in its address expression.
 However, this time ``STACK_POP_CODE`` is expected.